What is the Best Medicare Supplement Insurance?

 The ONLY thing that varies from insurance company to insurance company in offering identical plans is the pricing!
 The main reason for this is because each company has different financial needs, and thus prices their plans differently compared to what other companies charge for the exact same plan.

 Standardized plans, not pricing: Remember, the plans are standardized, so a Plan F from one company is identical to the same Plan F from another company.
 The only difference is the price!

-Timing: Timing also impacts your Medicare supplement insurance plan choices.
+- Timing: Timing also impacts your Medicare supplement insurance plan choices.
 At certain times of the year, such as open enrollment or your initial enrollment eligibility period, your health history won’t impact your ability to choose between companies and plans.
-With Medigap plans, you can choose or change plans at other times of the year, but health history may play a role in which plans are best options for you.
+With Medigap plans, you can choose or change plans at other times of the year, but your health history may play a role in which plans are available and the best options for you.

-Guarantee Issue: In some states, your health history may not impact your ability to choose a plan, if this state has Guarantee Issue policies in place.
+- Guarantee Issue: In some states, your health history may not impact your ability to choose a plan at all.
+Some states have Guarantee Issue policies in place.
 Guarantee Issue means the state requires that insurance companies allow you to obtain a Medicare supplement insurance plan at certain times regardless of your health history.
 In this situation, the best Medicare supplement insurance plan for you may change whether you are in a state that has Guarantee Issue or not.

-Age: Your age, of course, will impact your health and health coverage.
-As you age and your health coverage needs change, your Medicare supplement plan may need to change as well.
+- Age: Your age, of course, will impact your health and health coverage.
+As you age and your health coverage needs change, your Medicare supplement plan type may need to change as well to adjust to your coverage needs.
 The plan that was best for you at 65 years old may not be the best plan for you at 68 or 70 years old.
 The “best Medicare supplement insurance plan” for you will change as you age and your health care needs change.
 The good news is the ability to change plans is possible.

 Best Medicare Supplement Insurance for You?
 It Depends